t-regx/t-regx.github.io/docs/overview.md

  - Being explicit and descriptive - ([why is explicit interface so important?](#why-is-explicit-interface-so-important)):
    - Each function obeys SRP
    - Functionalities are represented with methods (and not flags or default arguments)
+   - No default parameters
+   - No flags
+   - No var-args

 ## Why is explicit interface so important?